jmcelwain/jmcelwain.github.io/jmcelwain/content/posts/raft-rust.md

 In Java, we might declare a method `Candidate from(Follower follower)` that would encode a similar transition.
 However, because Java lacks the strong ownership semantics of Rust, it's possible for us to commit a number of errors that do not violate the memory safety of Java, but represent serious defects in our program.

 Java programmers have to be vigilant not to let objects be "published" to other threads or scopes.
-In our example, if a reference has been published, the previous state will not be garbage collected
+In our example, if a reference has been published, the previous state will not be garbage collected.